-The Best News Magazines That Cover Finance, Business, Markets and the Economy
+Magazines for Finance, Business, Markets, and the Economy

-- The Economist: Although not a dedicated finance magazine, this is one of my all time favorite publications.
-I find the articles help me gain perspective on what is going on here in the United States by framing things in a more global context.
+The Economist: Although not a dedicated finance magazine, this is one of our all-time favorite publications.
+These articles can help you gain perspective on what is going on here in the United States by framing things in a more global context.
 The Economist describes itself as an "authoritative weekly newspaper focusing on international politics and business news and opinion."
-This one is a must read.
+This one is a must-read.